rhysr01/jobping.ai-V8/AI-MATCHING-OPTIMIZED.md

 | Overall Hit Rate | 65% | 90% | +38% |

 ### **User Experience:**
-- âœ… Users get jobs that ACTUALLY match their career path
+-  Users get jobs that ACTUALLY match their career path
-- âœ… Zero jobs in wrong cities (100% location accuracy)
+-  Zero jobs in wrong cities (100% location accuracy)
-- âœ… No language mismatches (AI checks requirements)
+-  No language mismatches (AI checks requirements)
-- âœ… All roles are entry-level appropriate
+-  All roles are entry-level appropriate
-- âœ… Better match reasons ("This role matches your Finance path + is in London where you want")
+-  Better match reasons ("This role matches your Finance path + is in London where you want")

 ---

-## ğŸ§ª **How to Test**
+##  **How to Test**

 1. **Run a test match:**
 ```bash